nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     * Revamp the duplicate detection logic to identify duplicates based on phone numbers and email addresses, ignoring whitespace variations.
     * Names will no longer be considered for duplicate checks due to the possibility of multiple individuals sharing the same name, thus mimicking real-world scenarios more accurately.
 5. **Cross-Platform UI Consistency:**
+    * Implement font packaging within the software to ensure UI consistency across different operating systems, particularly addressing layout issues on MacOS caused by missing font styles.
 6. **Detail Panel Behavior Correction:**
-    * Adjust the behavior of the Detail Panel to clear its contents when the last person in the person list is deleted, ensuring that no outdated information remains visible, thereby preventing user confusion.
+    * Adjust the behavior of the Detail Panel to clear its contents when the last Udder in the Person List Panel is deleted, ensuring that no outdated information remains visible, thereby preventing user confusion.
-    * Implement font packaging within the software to ensure UI consistency across different operating systems, particularly addressing layout issues on MacOS caused by missing font styles.
 7. **UI Layout Improvements:**
     * Allow the meeting list to be displayed in the Detail Panel instead of the Result Display Panel for enhanced readability.
-    * Provide options for users to choose which panel (Detail or Person List) to expand, instead of defaulting to expanding only the Person List Panel.
+    * Provide options for users to choose which panel (Detail or Person List Panel) to expand, instead of defaulting to expanding only the Person List Panel.
     * Increase the size of the Result Display Panel for improved user interaction and readability.
 8. **Enhanced Tag Management:**
-    * Improve the management and display of role tags in the Person List Panel to ensure they are not truncated or hidden, regardless of the length of the person's name.
+    * Improve the management and display of role tags in the Person List Panel to ensure they are not truncated or hidden, regardless of the length of the Udder's name.
 This will enhance visibility and accessibility of important categorizations within the user interface.
 9. **Meeting Deletion Streamlining:**
     * Streamline the meeting deletion process (`deletem`) by allowing the Detail Panel to display the meetings list, facilitating easier and faster batch deletions without needing to repeatedly execute the meetings command to refresh the index.
 10. **Meeting Date Validation:**